-Waist training is a procedure which involves wearing restrictive item of clothing like a corset, girdle or waist trainer to reduce the wearer’s waistline size.
+Waist training is a procedure that involves wearing a restrictive item of clothing like a corset, girdle or waist trainer to reduce the wearer’s waistline size.
 Waist training can be used to achieve temporary advantages like a trimmer body and a smaller waist.

 For longer-lasting results, women can choose to wear the item a bit longer, for several hours a day.
 In order to wear the item safely, you have to know how to wear the item properly and choose a model that is right for your body type.